-2. This is a very important principle that we need to not only understand, but also apply to our lives.
-I go to work, I am in the ministry, and my time at home is short.
-But my wife when our children were young, was at home, you might say she was guarding the stuff.
-She was taking care of our children, our home and so on.
-And that means however God blesses me in the ministry, she will share in it equally.
-Both are important.
-The same is true with missions; some can go to the mission fields while others can support them financially and prayerfully.
+However God blesses in the ministry, we all share in it equally.
+Both are important, like I have said.

+We also see this played out with missions.
+Some can go to the mission fields while others can support them financially and prayerfully.

 And both will share in the reward.

 Jesus said in Matthew chapter 10, "He who receives you receives Me, and he who receives Me receives Him who sent Me.
 He who receives a prophet in the name of a prophet shall receive a prophet's reward.
 And he who receives a righteous man in the name of a righteous man shall receive a righteous man's reward.
 And whoever gives one of these little ones only a cup of cold water in the name of a disciple, assuredly, I say to you, he shall by no means lose his reward."
 Matthew 10:40-42.

+Did you see that?

+What we see here in I Samuel chapter 30 is also given to us by Jesus in the New Testament!

-1. David spread the blessings of God to those around him.
+David spread the blessings of God to those around him.
 He shared what God had given to him.

 David gave to over 13 cities in Judah the spoils of this victory and David got more in return than what he had lost in the first place.

 As Jesus said in Luke 6:38, "Give, and it will be given to you: good measure, pressed down, shaken together, and running over will be put into your bosom.
 For with the same measure that you use, it will be measured back to you."
-It is as Spurgeon wrote, "David became rich and able to send presents to his friends; but he was also the better man, the holier man, the stronger man, the more fit to wear that crown which was so soon to adorn his brow.
-Oh, brothers and sisters, the deeper your trouble the louder will be your song, if you can but trust in God and walk in fellowship with Jesus."
-May we learn to trust in Jesus and walk by faith and see the salvation that He will bring to our lives, to our situations, to our circumstances that we face each and every day!

-2. Yes, David was in a backslidden condition but now he has returned to the Lord and look at how he did it, it is the same way we must return to the Lord and continue to walk by faith.
+Yes, David was in a backslidden condition but now he has returned to the Lord and look at how he did it.
+He did it the same way we must return to the Lord and continue to walk by faith.

-- David strengthened himself in the LORD his God. - David inquired of the LORD. - David believed in the promises of God - David obeyed what the Lord told him to do. - David showed unexpected kindness and care to others. - > David saw that this victory was of the LORD and not what he was able to do.

-- > David shared the spoils of the victory, the blessings with others. - David tried to mend relationships.
+- David strengthened himself in the LORD his God. - > David inquired of the LORD. - David believed in the promises of God - > David obeyed what the Lord told him to do. - > David showed unexpected kindness and care to others. - > David saw that this victory was of the LORD and not what he was able to do. - > David shared the spoils of the victory, the blessings with others. - > David tried to mend relationships.

 It all comes down to this, "David's genius was his spiritual resilience.
 He expected to find the resources he needed in the Lord his God, and he was not disappointed."
 (Baldwin).

 May we do the same and I will guarantee you this, you will not be disappointed either!